njlyon0/supportR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of helpeR is to to handle some wrangling and plotting edge cases that I found myself repeatedly running into that I couldn’t find pre-built R packages to handle.
+The goal of `helpR` is to to handle some wrangling and plotting edge cases that I found myself repeatedly running into that I couldn’t find pre-built R packages to handle.
 Hopefully they can help you as well!